harpresing/etSingh.github.io/_posts/2016-04-25-functionalPython.markdown

 {% endhighlight %}

 So today we learnt about some of the functional programming aspects of python which makes it so powerful.
 This was my first blog post and I hope you enjoyed it.
-See you soon!
+See you soon! {{ page.url }}